-- 3 cups cooked black beans drained and rinsed (or two cans)
+- 3 cups cooked black beans drained and rinsed (or two 15-oz. cans)

 - 1/2 cup chopped fresh cilantro

-- Optional: fixings for serving sour cream, shredded cheese, avocado, hot sauce, limes, etc.
+- sour cream, shredded cheese, avocado, hot sauce, limes, etc. optional (for serving)

-- In a large pot, saute the onion and bell pepper in olive oil over medium-high heat until browned (approximately 5 minutes).
+- In a large pot, sauté the onion and bell pepper in olive oil (1 tablespoon) over medium-high heat until browned (approximately 5 minutes).

 - Add garlic; saute for one minute.

-- Add vegetable or chicken broth, stir, bring to a boil, and cover.
+- Add vegetable or chicken broth (1.5 cups), stir, bring to a boil, and cover.

 - Turn heat to low and simmer for approximately 20 minutes, or until quinoa is cooked.

-- Add frozen corn, black beans, and cilantro; continue cooking on low heat until beans and corn are heated through (approximately 5 minutes).
+- Add frozen corn (1 cup), black beans (3 cups), and cilantro (1/2 cup); continue cooking on low heat until beans and corn are heated through (approximately 5 minutes).

 - Serve on it's own, or top with optional fixings in a bowl or in a wrap as a burrito.